apache/echarts-doc/en/option/series/graph.md

 ## categories(Array)
 The categories of node, which is optional.
 If there is a classification of nodes, the category of each node can be assigned through [data[i].category](~series-graph.data.category).
-And the style of category will also be applied in the style of nodes. [legend](~legend) can be shown and flltered based on `categories`.
+And the style of category will also be applied in the style of nodes. `categories` can also be used to show in [legend](~legend).

 ### name(string)
 Name of category, which is used to correspond with [legend](~legend) and format the content of [tooltip](~tooltip).